NCT 127: 2017: New members, breakthrough with Cherry Bomb and Japanese debut

 On December 27, SM Entertainment confirmed that NCT 127 would release their second EP Limitless in January 2017.
 The label then announced that new members Johnny and Doyoung would join with NCT 127, becoming a nine-member boy group, with Doyoung having previously debuted with NCT U in April 2016.
-The group premiered two versions of the EP's eponymous lead single on January 4 and January 5, 2017.
+The group premiered two versions of the EP's eponymous lead single on January 4 and 5, 2017.
 The EP, released the next day, was commercially successful, becoming NCT 127's second chart-topper on the Gaon Album Chart and their first to reach number one the Billboard World Albums Chart.
 The lead single also received positive reviews from music critics, hailed by Dazed Digital as one of the top 20 best K-pop songs of 2017, and a fan favorite.
 Similar to their previous releases, the unit began their promotion cycle for "Limitless" and "Good Thing" on M Countdown on January 5.
 They released their EP Cherry Bomb on June 14, led by their single of the same name.
 The release marked NCT 127's breakthrough, with "Cherry Bomb" being their first single to enter the Gaon Digital Chart, peaking at number forty-seven, and earning the group their first music trophy.
 The song has since become one of the group's signatures and was named by Billboard and Idolator "one of the best K-pop songs of 2017".

 In addition to their initial activities in South Korea, NCT 127 promoted overseas with their first live performances at the 2017's KCON music festival in Mexico City, followed by their appearance at the KCON Festivals in Los Angeles and New York City, respectively.
-They also became the first K-pop act to be introduced as Apple Music's “New Artist of the Week” list, attending and performing at the Apple Store in Williamsburg, Brooklyn on June 25, 2017.
+They also became the first K-pop act to be introduced as Apple Music's "New Artist of the Week" list, attending and performing at the Apple Store in Williamsburg, Brooklyn on June 25, 2017.
 The group released a Japanese version of "Limitless" on November 4, 2017, as their debut Japanese single, along with a new music video.
 In December, after signing with Avex Trax, NCT 127 was confirmed by SM Entertainment to make their official Japanese debut in spring of 2018, accompanied by their first showcase tour.